gravitational/teleport/rfd/0164-scoped-rbac.md

 #### Scoped Join Tokens

-Join tokens with a `parent_resource_group` will bind any resource using this join method to the resource group specified in `parent_resource_group` or a more specific one.
+Join tokens with `scopes` present will limit the resource groups the resources can join to.

+For example, Teleport service using the scoped token below will only be able to join the resource group `dev`

 ```yaml
 # token.yaml